Hardik meets NCP, Cong leaders in Maharashtra, ‘friends’ in Delhi

-Gujarat Congress working president Hardik Patel Thursday met NCP chief Sharad Pawar among several leaders of the party and the Congress in Maharashtra.
+GUJARAT CONGRESS working president Hardik Patel on Thursday met Nationalist Congress Party (NCP) chief Sharad Pawar among several leaders of the paarty and the Congress in Maharashtra.

-Hardik, who recently got permission from an Ahmedabad sessions court to move out of Gujarat, also went to Delhi and reportedly met workers of Youth Congress and NSUI.
+Hardik, who recently got permission from an Ahmedabad sessions court to move out of Gujarat, also went to Delhi and reportedly met workers of Youth Congress and National Student Union of India (NSUI).

 About his Delhi visit, Hardik said that it was a casual trip during which he only met “friends in Youth Congress and NSUI”.